i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

 Trackers must implement both compatibility mode and fast mode.
 Trackers with existing BEP 15 support should require only small modifications.
+This proposal differs from the 2014 proposal, in that the tracker must support reception of repliable and raw datagrams on the same port.

 For an integrated application (router and client in one process, for example the ZzzOT Java plugin), it should be straightforward to implement and route the streaming and datagram traffic separately.